kamranahmedse/design-patterns-for-humans/README.md

 }
 ```

-Now we have our abstract factory that would let us make family of related objects i.e. wooden door would create a wooden door fitting expert and iron door would create an iron door fitting expert
+Now we have our abstract factory that would let us make family of related objects i.e. wooden door factory would create a wooden door and wooden door fitting expert and iron door factory would create an iron door and iron door fitting expert
 ```php
 interface DoorFactory {
     public function makeDoor() : Door;